What is eToro CopyTrading?

 8. Protect your funds with Copy Stop-Loss

 When you open your first copy trades, it’s unlikely that you’ll be able to monitor them on a full-time basis.
 If you’re a mobile trader (and we strongly recommend that you should be), you can log in regularly.
 But even this is not always practical.
 A good copy trade is often a long-term investment.
-Some traders let copies run for months, or even years.
+Some traders let copies run for months or even years.

-The Copy Stop-Loss will automatically close the copy trade at whatever point you choose.
+The Copy Stop-Loss will automatically close the copy trade at any point.
 If you have diversified your “people portfolio” and are copying a wider selection of Popular Investors, there is a chance that you will have effectively cut your losses and will continue to profit from your other copy trades.

-Here is Kenny’s cheat-sheet for knowing how much gain you need for specific drawdown amounts:
+Here is Kenny’s cheat sheet for knowing how much gain you need for specific drawdown amounts: